symbiotejs/symbiote.js/README.md

 # Symbi<span style="color:#f0f">ఠ</span>te.js

-## 🥷 Ultralight and ultrapowerful library to create widgets, organize micro-frontends, build reusable embeddable components and complete web applications
+## 🥷 Ultralight and ultrapowerful library to create widgets, organize micro-frontends, build reusable embeddable components and make complete web applications

 ### 🔥 Core benefits
 * Minimalistic but reach
 * No additional dependencies
 * Ultralight (2.6kb br/gzip for featurefull CDN version)
 * Blazing fast (faster than most of the other mainstream solutions.
 All of them.)
-* Memory friendly (no any redux-like huge immutables)
+* Memory friendly (no any redux-like immutables)
 * CSP friendly - good for enterprize usage
 * Extensible.
 Really extensible.
 * Easy to learn - nothing completely new for experienced developers, nothing complicated for newbies